zephyrproject-rtos/zephyr/doc/application/application.rst

 As described in :ref:`device-tree`, Zephyr uses Device Tree to describe the hardware it runs on.
 This section describes how you can modify an application build's device tree using overlay files.
+For additional information regarding the relationship between Device Tree and Kconfig see :ref:`dt_vs_kconfig`.

 Overlay files, which customarily have the :file:`.overlay` extension, contain device tree fragments which add to or modify the device tree